 South of the peninsula lies a historic church under a cliff called Panagia Agitria, which can be reached on a path along the coast.

 At Kap Tigani we met some fellow travellers, Asudeh & Ernst, an Iranian-Swiss couple, which not only impressed us with their social media activities, but were really nice people we enjoyed talking to.
-They donated some pictures taken with their drone which you can see in this post.
+They donated some pictures taken with their drone, which you can see in this post.
 Look them up, you can find them under ashushworld!

 What a great place, so harsh and remote but so lovely in spring with all the wild flowers in bloom and countless bees buzzing from one flower to the next.

-We spent the night there before we continued to drive around the Mani, past the villages with their fortified towers, before we reached Githio, were we will spend a day to get our washing done, get Edi’s hair cut and do some shopping, before we continue in direction of Corinth.
+We spent the night there before we continued to drive around the Mani, past the villages with their fortified towers, before we reached Githio, where we will spend a day to get our washing done, get Edi’s hair cut and do some shopping, before we continue in the direction of Corinth.
 More on our next post!